Who is in charge?

 4. What’s eaten – My family decides what to eat from what I serve.
 Once I have made sure there is something everyone can manage on the table, I am able to step back and focus on my meal.

-5. No swaps – What is served is what is available.
-There is no requesting things other than what is on the table.
-If I have served pasta, chicken and stir fry veg, I will not be bringing out a hot dog as well, on demand 😊 Especially not on demand!
+things other than what is on the table.
+If I have served pasta, chicken and stir fry veg, I would not be bringing out a hot dog as well, on demand 😊 Especially not on demand.

 This is just as important for older children as they do start to seek independence.